DarraghReid/dara-MS1/README.md

         1. As a first time visitor, I want to immediately understand the purpose of the site.
         2. As a first time visitor, I want to be able to easily navigate through the site to find what I'm looking for.
         3. As a first time visitor, I want to instinctively know what to do in order to listen to the site owner's music.
-        4. As a first time visitor, I want to be able to easily contact the site owner from the site.
+        4. As a returning user, I want to know the best ways in which I can follow and contact the site owner.

     * Returning User Goals:
         1. As a returning user, I want to be able to check for new videos and music.
-        2. As a returning user, I want to know the best ways in which I can follow and contact the site owner.

     * Site Owner Goals:

         1. As the site owner, I want to be able to showcase my work.
         2. As the site owner, I want to be able to provide a platform to followers where they can stay up to date with my music.
-        3. As the site owner, I want users to be be able to contact me easily.
+        3. As the site owner, I want users to be be able to follow and contact me easily.

 ## Structure
 The site is designed as a single webpage with multiple sections.
 Each section is linked to in the home page as well as in call-to-action buttons throughout the site.
 This should result in fast and intuitive navigation.